 Once again, we have a draw here!

-Load speed is one of those indispensable importance that no one should ignore when it comes to comparing the value of a hosting provider.
+Load speed is one of that indispensable importance that no one should ignore when it comes to comparing the value of a hosting provider.
 It affects two major points of your website:

 - User experience,